dTravassos/computersciencefundamentals/README.md

-# computersciencefundamentals
+# Computer Science Fundamentals Repo
-This repo organize my studies from Algorithm and Data Structures for future reference
+This repo is to organize my study code on Algorithms and Data Structures for future references.

+Structured by

+./java/
+./cpp/
+./ruby/